Greece and the euro: decision time

 With Greece certain to default on a EUR 1.5 billion debt payment to the IMF and its banks denied additional emergency assistance from the European Central Bank, is the country destined to exit the euro whatever the outcome of Sunday’s referendum?

 Luca Paolini: No, but the probability of the country’s exit from the euro zone has risen significantly.
 The default on the IMF debt payment is all but certain (even though it will likely be labelled a “delay”).
-The critical deadline, however, is July 20, when Greece is due to make a EUR 3.5 billion debt repayment to the ECB.

 In the absence of a finance-for-reform agreement before then, a default on ECB-held debt will be unavoidable and could prove the trigger for Greece’s disorderly exit from the euro zone.
 A slightly more favourable scenario would see the creation of domestic parallel currency that would allow Greece to remain within the euro zone, although it is difficult to see how sustainable such a situation could be over the longer run.